vespCV/vespcv/doc/prd.md

 - To develop and implement a robust and reliable computer vision system for the real-time detection of Vespa velutina.

 ### 2.2 Sub-objectives
-- User-friendly system by beekeepers, voluntiers, citizens.
+- User-friendly system for beekeepers, voluntiers, citizens.
-- Retrain with captured images to minimizal false positives en improve detection accuracy under various environmental conditions.
+- Retrain with captured images to minimize false positives en improve detection accuracy under various environmental conditions.
 - Provide a log file, trigger for action of a electronic harp, sending an email upon detection.
 - Design a scalable system that can be applied in various contexts.
 - Sending training data to makers